rufinv/Intro2AI-class/index.md

 -->
 ### Grading
 TBA

 <!-- The class is offered in 2022 as an off-curriculum optional course.
 There will be no grades and no exams.

-We may deliver a certificate of attendance if you need one; however, this should be mentioned when you register, and in that case we will monitor your attendance, including participation in at-home assignments.-->
+We may deliver a certificate of attendance if you need one; however, this should be mentioned when you register, and in that case we will monitor your attendance, including participation in at-home assignments. -->

 ### Frequently Asked Questions (FAQ)
 [Go here](faq) to check for FAQ.